dzervoudakes/robot-art/README.md

 * Ensure you have Node and NPM installed globally on your computer of choice
 * Within your terminal or command prompt, cd into the 'robot-art' directory
 * Run `npm install` ... all dev and prod dependencies for this application will be handled for you in package.json
-* To apply any changes in the jsx or scss files, run `./node_modules/.bin/webpack -p` (alternatively you may apply the `-d` flag for debugging and source mapping)
+* To apply any changes in the jsx or scss files and compile via Webpack, run `npm run prod`
+  * Alternatively you may run `npm run dev` for debugging and source mapping
-* To watch for front end changes on the fly, run `./node_modules/.bin/webpack [-p|-d] --watch`
+* To watch for front end changes on the fly, run `npm run watch-dev` or `npm run watch-prod`
 * All source code is contained within the `src` directory
 * Any and all changes will output into the `public` directory